What Do High Levels Of SGOT/SGPT In A Liver Test Mean? Our Expert Explains

-People who live a sedentary lifestyle, do not eat healthy and constantly consume alcohol are likely to develop fatty liver or cause other damages to the liver.
-One of the most common blood test is a liver blood test, which assesses liver functions or liver injury.
-A basic liver blood tests determines the level of certain enzymes (proteins) in the blood, which regulate the functioning of important chemical reactions in the body.
+People who live a sedentary lifestyle, do not eat healthily and constantly consume alcohol are likely to develop fatty liver or cause other damages to the liver.
+One of the most common blood tests is a liver blood test, which assesses liver functions or liver injury.
+A basic liver blood test determines the level of certain enzymes (proteins) in the blood, which regulate the functioning of important chemical reactions in the body.
 Among the most sensitive and widely used liver enzymes are the aminotransferases.
 They include aspartate aminotransferase (AST or SGOT) and alanine aminotransferase (ALT or SGPT).

 An increase in the SGOT and SGPT levels are indicative of a certain liver damage and getting a proper diagnosis is recommended in that case.

 "The normal levels of 30 for males and 19 for females, irrespective of the laboratory through which the tests are done," says Dr Rakhi Maiwall.

 Also read our expert advice: What are SGOT and SGPT?

 "Some labs state that the normal range is 45, and people assume that their SGOT and SGPT levels are normal.
 However, a study was recently conducted among Asian patients which stated that 19 and 30 are normal upper limits of SGOT and SGPT in female and males respectively" she adds.